MathiasPechinger/plantgeek/readme.md

 ### Zigbee Gateway Connection
 Plug in your Zigbee USB stick.
 We recommend the Zonoff Zigbee bridge.

-**Note:** We are currently testing the Zigbee bridge from Cobee.
+**Note:** We are currently testing the Zigbee bridge from Conbee.
 You may also try this one.

 **Congrats, we are done setting up the hardware of our Raspberry Pi.**